laravel-mix/laravel-mix/docs/faq.md

 }
 ```

 When referencing a relative path, always think in terms of the current file.
-As such, webpack will look for `resources/assets/img/example.jpg`.
-If it can't find it, it'll then begin searching for the file location, including within `node_modules`.
+As such, webpack will look one level up for `resources/assets/img/example.jpg`.
+If it can't find it, it'll then begin searching for the file location, including within the massive `node_modules` directory.
 If it still can't be found, you'll receive the error:

 ```
  ERROR  Failed to compile with 1 errors